garrandall/popular-music-data/tracks/one-in-a-million-ne-yo.md

 Only one in the world
 Just one of a kind
 She mine
-Ooh all that I can think about is what this thing could be A future baby
+Oh all that I can think about is what this thing could be A future baby
 Baby you're one of a kind
 That means that you're the only one for me